The global and independent platform for the SAP community.

 The SAP ERP theme encompasses the domains of supply chain planning and logistics, as well as the automation of industrial production.
 SAP was a pioneer in the manufacturing sector and to some extent in trade.
 A few years ago, competition with Microsoft and Siemens in the field of industrial software would have been unfeasible.

 A few weeks ago, the German business newspaper Handelsblatt reported that Microsoft CEO Nadella announced in Berlin that Thyssenkrupp Automation Engineering plans to be the first company to use the Siemens Industrial Copilot on a global scale.
 The Siemens solution is an AI-supported assistant designed to enhance automation and efficiency in industrial processes.
 The Copilot is based on generative artificial intelligence from Microsoft and OpenAI.
-(Source only in German)
+(Source)

 Siemens will continue to invest in IT and ERP software.
 It was recently announced that Siemens is to acquire the US company Altair.
 This will make Siemens/Altair a direct competitor to SAP's industrial solutions on the global market for industrial automation.
 In the areas of SCM, PLM, and logistics, SAP is facing increasingly strong competition.
 The former unique selling point is disappearing.
 In CRM and HCM, SAP has already lost out to Salesforce and Workday.
 It is unclear what will become of Supply Chain Planning.
 What are SAP's future unique selling points now?